-You can count a maximum of three credits of Internship (NMC 410) and/or Practicum (NMC 409) toward your DCA major.
+While participating in a practicum or internship is not required, students can count a maximum of three credits of Internship (NMC 410) and/or Practicum (NMC 409) toward the DCA major.
 The three credits can be a combination of NMC 409 & NMC 410, if desired.
 Three credits can accumulate over multiple terms, or be completed in one term.
 Each credit of NMC 409/410 equates to 30 hours of work.
 If you are completing one credit in a given term, you would be expected to work an average of three hours per week throughout the 10-week term.
 If you would like to complete 3 credits, you would be expected to work an average of nine hours per week throughout the 10-week term.

 How do NMC 409 & NMC 410 Fit in the DCA Major?

 For BA & BS students, three credits of NMC 409/NMC 410 equates to one Advanced Level NMC Course.
 For BFA students, three credits of NMC 409/410 is counted as one Production Course.

 If desired, you can earn up to 16 credits of NMC 409/410, but it will not count in the major.
 Anything above 3 credits will count solely as upper-division elective credit.
 Please consult the NMC Advisor to determine whether upper-division elective credit is necessary for your degree.

 NMC 410 Internship

 Students are expected to secure their own internship placements, but the NMC Internship Coordinator, Nicole Holck, is available to offer guidance and facilitate credit for your internship.
 Please consult the Internship Info Sheet to learn more about the process for completing an internship for NMC credit.
 Oregon State's Career Development Center assists students and alumni in finding a job.